Skip to content

 MOSFET Selection

-Use the H-Bridge Selection calculator to calculate peak current and minimum MOSFET ratings, and the Motor Driver Power calculator to estimate total losses.
+The H-Bridge Selection calculator helps you figure out peak current requirements and minimum MOSFET ratings.
+Use the Motor Driver Power calculator to estimate total power dissipation and see if you need a heatsink.

 Inrush and Starting Current